Daniel J. Frey

 It means the poor, the minority, the old, the forgotten, the people on the margins who live this universal truth.

-When crimes, inhumanity, intolerance, bigotry, racism are poured out on these groups, nothing traditionally happens.
+When crimes, inhumanity, intolerance, bigotry, and racism are poured out on these groups, nothing traditionally happens.

-A black man is shot and killed in the street, and seven years later, the officer who shot them is let go.
+A black man is shot and killed in the street, and seven years later, with no trial and no justice, the officer who shot them is exonerated and proclaimed a hero.

 Nothing happened.